Shahpur Tehsil, Pakistan

 Shahpur Tehsil is a subdivision (tehsil) of Sargodha District in the Punjab province of Pakistan.
-Its capital is Shahpur and administratively subdivided into 16 Union Councils.
+Its capital is Shahpur and is administratively subdivided into 16 Union Councils.
+The population is 353,325 (2017), being mainly Muslim and Punjabi-speaking.
+The name Shahpur is associated with one of grandfather of Sherazi Syed’s (Shah Shams Sherazi).

-Population is 353,325 (2017) being mainly Muslim and Punjabi speaking.
-The Tiwana family and the Maken family are the main families and biggest landlords of this region.
+People from Shahpur are now entering the Central Superior Services of Pakistan, with three officers from Shahpur currently serving in Police Service of Pakistan and Pakistan Administrative Service.

 History

 In 1914 the district headquarters were moved from Shahpur to Sargodha, although the district continued to be known as Shahpur.
 In 1960 the Sargodha District was created and Shahpur District became Shahpur Tehsil.

 Geography

-Shahpur Tehsil is second largest tehsil of sargodha district with an area of 787 km square.
+Shahpur Tehsil is second largest tehsil of Sargodha district with an area of 787 km square.